Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

-We briefly overview three aspects of MCMC methods for infinite-dimensional Bayesian inversion relevant to this work.
-Technical descriptions of some of these methods can be found in \cref{sec:preliminary}. \begin{enumerate} \item \textbf{Scalability}: During computation, the posterior is approximated on a discretized finite-dimensional subspace of the parameter function space via, e.g., the Galerkin method.
-Many popular MCMC methods, such as random walk Metropolis, targeting the discretized posterior suffer from deteriorated sampling performance as the discretization dimension increases.
-A class of \textit{dimension-independent MCMC methods} has emerged \cite{cotter2013mcmc,hairer2014spectral, law2014proposals, cui2016dimension, bui2016fem, rudolf2018generalized} that seek first to design MCMC methods that are well-posed on function spaces and then discretize for computation.
+We briefly overview three aspects of MCMC methods for infinite-dimensional BIPs relevant to this work.
+Technical descriptions of some of these methods can be found in \cref{sec:preliminary}. \begin{itemize}[leftmargin=0pt, label={}] \item \textit{Scalability.} During computation, the posterior is approximated on a discretized finite-dimensional subspace of the parameter function space via, e.g., the Galerkin method.
+Many popular MCMC methods that target the discretized posterior, such as random walk Metropolis, suffer from a deterioration in sampling performance as the discretization dimension increases.
+A class of \textit{dimension-independent MCMC methods} has emerged \citep{cotter2013mcmc,hairer2014spectral, law2014proposals, cui2016dimension, bui2016fem, rudolf2018generalized} that seek first to design MCMC methods that are well-posed on function spaces and then discretize for computation.